Mexican president to congratulate Argentina's Fernandez, Bolivia's Morales

-MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Monday he planned to call Argentina’s Alberto Fernandez and Bolivia’s Evo Morales later in the day to congratulate them for winning recent presidential elections.
+MEXICO CITY, Oct 28 (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Monday he planned to call Argentina’s Alberto Fernandez and Bolivia’s Evo Morales later in the day to congratulate them for winning recent presidential elections.

 Speaking at a regular government news conference, Lopez Obrador was asked whether he would hold meetings with Fernandez and Morales soon.
 He said it was likely he would meet with the presidents of Argentina and Bolivia.